AIDASoft/podio/doc/examples.md

 The following snippets show the support of PODIO for the different use cases as well as some potential pitfalls.
-These examples are mainly concerned with how collections of objects and the objects themselve interact.
+These examples are mainly concerned with how collections of objects and the objects themselves interact.
 As such they are framework agnostic.

 ### Object Ownership